shakg/g-systemctl/README.md

 ## API

-The API provides information about the running system's status.
+The API endpoint provides information about the running system's status.

 - **Endpoint:** `/api`
 - **Method:** `GET`